debopamc01/Test/README.md

-This is the entry point
+This is the entry point to the test project